kevinjdillon/AzureLabs/ArmTemplates/Deploy Lab/readme.md

 # Deploy Lab - (Updating Documentation for Script Modifications)
 ARM Deployment Templates for lab Resource Group, VNET, and Load Balancer Deployments.
-Linked deployment initiated for unique lab environments based on input parameters.
+Linked deployment initiated for unique lab environments based on input parameters...

 This template deploys resources common to all lab instances.